Adverse Possession of Land

-The Registry will likely serve notice on all relevant properties and perform a site visit.
+The Registry will serve notice on all relevant properties and parties and they may perform a site visit.
 Neighbours or interested parties may want to dispute the adverse possession claim or make their own representation.
+You can check if the disputed land is registered and who owns it online via the Registry website.

-There are Land Registry Practice Guides online and the Adverse Possession weblink is below. www.gov.uk/government/publications/adverse-possession-of-registered-land/practice-guide-4-adverse-possession-of-registered-land
+There are many Land Registry Practice Guides online and the Adverse Possession Practice Guide can be found via this link: www.gov.uk/government/publications/adverse-possession-of-registered-land/practice-guide-4-adverse-possession-of-registered-land

 You must fit the criteria set out in the Practice Guide which is basically:-